Jason Goode

-Jason Goode (born September 13, 1986) is an American football wide receiver who is currently a free agent.
-Goode has previously spent time with the Washington Redskins and the Carolina Panthers of the National Football League.
+Jason Goode (born September 13, 1986) is an American former professional football wide receiver.
+Goode has previously spent time with the Washington Redskins and Carolina Panthers of the National Football League (NFL).
 He played college football at Maryland.
-On August 16, 2008 in a pre-season matchup with the New York Jets he scored the winning touchdown that gave the Redskins a 13-10 win and a 3-0 pre-season record.
+On August 16, 2008, in a pre-season matchup with the New York Jets, he scored the winning touchdown that gave the Redskins a 13–10 win and a 3–0 pre-season record.

 College career

 Goode spent his time at Maryland behind Joey Haynos and Dan Gronkowski on the depth chart.

 Professional career

 Washington Redskins

-Goode signed with the Washington Redskins in 2008 after unselected in the 2008 NFL Draft.
+Goode signed with the Washington Redskins in 2008 after unselected in the 2008 NFL draft.
 He was released on August 26, 2008.

 Maryland Maniacs

 Goode signed with the Maryland Maniacs of the Indoor Football League in February 2009.

 Carolina Panthers

-The Maryland Maniacs released Goode on March 17, 2009 so he could sign with the Carolina Panthers.
+The Maniacs released Goode on March 17, 2009, so he could sign with the Carolina Panthers.